rrastgoufard/Morph_Ardour/readme.md

 Visualize: choose to visualize an overview of all target outputs by setting to -1, or choose a specific target by setting in the range of 0 to 7.

-Control Mode: choose one of Manual, Use LFO, or Audio Input.
+Control Mode: choose one of Manual, Use LFO, Audio Input, or Zero Crossings.
+When set to Zero Crossings, the Controller's value is proportional to the number of zero crossings.
+(This is a crude method of frequency tracking.)
 When set to Audio Input, the peak level of the input (clipped to the range 0 to 1) will determine the Controller's value.
 When set to Use LFO, the following parameters LFO parameters will take effect.

 lfo shape: choose between sine and saw